 To keep signing fun, we set a playful tone, we use signs that baby is motivated to learn, and we sign in the right time and place.

-At first the signs your baby makes will only be an approximation of the proper baby signs.
+At first, the signs your baby makes will only be an approximation of the proper baby signs.
 Babies don’t have the motor skills to do the signs perfectly, so they will make approximations.
-These approximations are usually a less detailed version of the full sign.
-At first they will be barely recognizable, and parents often miss these first attempts at signing if they aren’t on the look out.
+These approximations are usually a less detailed version of the full sign may barely be recognizable.
+Parents often miss these first attempts at signing if they aren’t on the look out.

 Approximations tend to involve the gross motor muscles, but will be missing a lot of the fine detail.
 For example, the sign for daddy is properly performed be tapping the thumb on the forehead.
 Your baby’s first approximations will usually look more like they are just flailing their arms up and down.
 The baby may also use both hands instead of just one hand.

 In the video above, note how Kennedy signs more (at the 0:30 mark), she uses only one hand instead of both.
-The movement is much too big and uses the gross motor muscles in the arm, and not the fine muscles in the fingers.
-And, Kennedy’s signing is a few seconds delayed.
-But, it is still quite clearly an attempt to do the sign for more, which her mom is rewarding by acknowledging the attempt and giving her what she wants.
+The movement is much too big and uses the gross motor muscles in the arm and not the fine muscles in the fingers.
+Kennedy’s signing is a few seconds delayed, but it is still quite clearly an attempt to do the sign for more, which her mom is rewarding by acknowledging the attempt and giving her what she wants.

 You will usually see three stages of progression when starting with baby sign language:

 Stage One: Imitation